Click OK to log in and restart your reservation.

 We are not responsible for any special, incidental or consequential damages if we do not meet this commitment.

-In extreme circumstances, it is possible that a flight will cancel while on the ground in the city to which it was diverted.
-When this happens you will be rerouted on the next American flight with available seats, or in some circumstances on another airline or some other alternative means of transportation.
-If we are unable to reroute you, reasonable overnight accommodations will be provided by American, subject to availability.
+In extreme circumstances, a flight may cancel while on the ground in the city it was diverted to.
+If this happens we will rebook you on our next flight with available seats, on another airline or some other alternative means of transportation.
+If we are unable to rebook you, we’ll arrange an overnight stay, if available.

 American will provide amenities for delayed passengers, necessary to maintain the safety and/or welfare of certain passengers such as customers with disabilities, unaccompanied children, the elderly or others to whom such amenities will be furnished consistent with special needs and/or circumstances.